angang-li/data_science_notes/machine_learning/unsupervised_learning.md

 ### 1.2.
 Types of Unsupervised Learning

 - **Clustering** - which groups data together based on similarities

+  The goal is to maximize intra-cluster similarity and to minimize inter-cluster similarity

   - K-means clustering
   - Hierarchical clustering
   - Density clustering (DBSCAN)
   - Gaussian mixture model clustering

 - **Dimensionality Reduction** - which condenses a large number of features into a (usually much) smaller set of features.

   <img src="Resources/unsupervised_learning/types.png" width=700>